Military history of Italy: Italian Wars

 The remainder of the Italian Wars—which flared up again in 1535—was primarily a struggle between the Habsburgs and the Valois; while Italy was, at times, a battlefield, the Italian states played little further role in the fighting.
 The French managed to seize and hold Turin, defeating an Imperial army at the Battle of Ceresole in 1544; but the warfare continued (primarily in northern France) until Henry II of France was forced to accept the Peace of Cateau-Cambrésis in 1559, in which he renounced any further claims to Italy.

-By the end of the wars in 1559, Habsburg Spain had been established as the premier power of Europe, to the detriment of France.
-The states of Italy, which had wielded power disproportionate to their size during the Middle Ages and the Renaissance, were reduced to second-rate powers or destroyed entirely.
+By the end of the wars in 1559, Habsburg Spain had been left in control of about half of Italy (the southern kingdoms of Naples, Sardinia and Sicily, as well as the Duchy of Milan in the north)), to the detriment of France.
+The other half of Italy remained independent, the main states being the Papacy, the Venetian Republic, the Genoese Republic, the Duchy of Tuscany and the Duchy of Savoy.

 The Italian Wars had a number of consequences for the work and workplace of Leonardo da Vinci; his plans for a "Gran Cavallo" horse statue in 1495 were dropped when the seventy tons of bronze intended for the statue were instead cast into weapons to save Milan.
 Later, following a chance encounter with Francis I after the Battle of Marignano, Leonardo agreed to move to France, where he spent his final years.

 In France, Henry II was fatally wounded in a joust held during the celebrations of the peace.
 His death led to the accession of his 15-year-old son Francis II, who in turn soon died.
 The French monarchy was thrown into turmoil, which increased further with the outbreak of the French Wars of Religion in 1562.